rust-lang/rfcs/text/0000-pi-types.md

 Another issue which is present in Rust, is that you don't have any logical (invariant) information about the return values.
 Thus, a SMT-solver would work relatively poorly (if at all) non-locally (e.g. user defined functions).
-This is often solved by having an exression of "unknown function", which can have any arbitrary body.
+This is often solved by having an expression of "unknown function", which can have any arbitrary body.

 That issue is not something that prevents us from adopting a SMT-solver, but it